tomphp/tomphp.github.io/_posts/2012-07-08-phpunit-with-zf2-mvc.md

 Success!

-Next up time to work out how to use PHPUnit with classes that access the database & controller classes.
+Next up, time to work out how to use PHPUnit with classes that access the database and controller classes.